evgenity/react-html5-video-editor/README.md

 ## Features:
  - simple & clean
- - enhanced video previews
  - video crop
  - effect composer
  - numerous formats support
  - customizable

-Do not hesitate to post an issue to request features.
+Do not hesitate to post an issue to request a feature.

 ## Roadmap
  - enhanced video previews